Ritchie Robertson draws out key themes of Goethe's work and explains its lasting importance.

 Quantity: 1 available

 Paperback.
 Condition: new.
 Paperback.
 In 1878 the Victorian critic Matthew Arnold wrote: 'Goethe is the greatest poet of modern times. because having a very considerable gift for poetry, he was at the same time, in the width, depth, and richness of his criticism of life, by far our greatest modern man.'In this Very Short Introduction Ritchie Robertson covers the life and work of Johann Wolfgang von Goethe (1749-1832): scientist, administrator, artist, art critic andsupreme literary writer in a vast variety of genres.
 Looking at Goethe's poetry, novels and drama pieces, as well as his travel writing, autobiography, and essays on art and aesthetics, Robertson analyses some ofthe key themes in his works: love, nature, religion and tragedy.
 Dispelling the misconception of Goethe as a sedate Victorian sage, Robertson shows how much of his art was rooted in turbulent personal conflicts, and draws on recent research to present a complete portrait of the scientific work and political activity which accompanied Goethe's writings.ABOUT THE SERIES: The Very Short Introductions series from Oxford University Press contains hundreds of titles inalmost every subject area.
 These pocket-sized books are the perfect way to get ahead in a new subject quickly.
 Our expert authors combine facts, analysis, perspective, new ideas, and enthusiasm to makeinteresting and challenging topics highly readable.
 Johann Wolfgang von Goethe lived to the age of 82 and wrote prodigiously in every genre: drama, poetry, fiction, autobiography, travel narrative, translation from French and Italian, and critical essays on art and literature, besides copious letters and diaries.
 Ritchie Robertson draws out key themes of his work and explains its lasting importance.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780199689255

 Seller: PBShop.store UK, Fairford, GLOS, United Kingdom